-Source link-layer address The link-layer address of the sender, if known.
+Source link-layer address

+The link-layer address of the sender, if known.
+MUST NOT be included if the Source Address is the unspecified address.
+Otherwise it SHOULD be included on link layers that have addresses.

 Future versions of this protocol may define new option types.
 Receivers MUST silently ignore any options they do not recognize and continue processing the message.